Tamilupdates/Service-Accounts/README.md

 # Service-Accounts
-A script to generate 100 Services Accounts
+A Script to Generate for 100 Services Accounts..